atbcb/ICTTestingBaseline/docs/20AlternateVersions.md

 Accessibility Requirements
 --------------------------
--   [WCAG Conforming Alternate Version](https://www.w3.org/TR/UNDERSTANDING-WCAG20/conformance.html#uc-conforming-alt-versions-head): Conforming alternate version - Level AA: For Level AA conformance, the \[content\] satisfies all the Level A and Level AA Success Criteria, or a Level AA conforming alternate version is provided.
-Conformance requirement \#1 allows non-conforming pages to be included within the scope of conformance as long as there is a "conforming alternate version", which is a version that
+-   [WCAG Conforming Alternate Version](https://www.w3.org/TR/UNDERSTANDING-WCAG20/conformance.html#uc-conforming-alt-versions-head): Conformance requirement \#1 allows non-conforming pages to be included within the scope of conformance as long as there is a "conforming alternate version", which is defined as a version that
     1.  conforms at the designated level, and
     2.  provides all of the same information and functionality in the same human language, and
     3.  is as up to date as the non-conforming content, and